Australia’s only female GCSIO, Dr Maria Milosavljevic reveals her top priorities

 Certainly, Milosavljevic - who was appointed the NSW Government’s inaugural CISO in May 2017 - has already led an interesting life and notable career.

 She joined the NSW Government from AUSTRAC, where she held the position of chief information security officer and chief innovation officer.
-She has also held a number of senior roles in the private sector and has been an Adjunct Professor at the University of Canberra.
+She has also held a number of senior roles in the private sector and has been an adjunct professor at the University of Canberra and is now an honorary professor at ANU.

 Interestingly, she can also boast about developing some groundbreaking research and technological innovation.